Seema Deo: Personal life

-Seema Deo was born and brought up in Girgaum, Mumbai.
-She was married to actor Ramesh Deo.
+A notable incident occurred on the film set while the two actors were positioned on a bullock cart filled with hay for a specific scene.
+As the cart was moved to a distant location for the shot, a passing cloud caused a delay in filming.
+While waiting for the light to clear, Ramesh Deo proposed marriage to her.
+After a courtship lasting six years, the couple married on 1 July 1963.
+The wedding ceremony took place at the Rajaram Theatre in Kolhapur.
 They had two sons, actor Ajinkya Deo and director Abhinay Deo.
 She suffered from Alzheimer's disease in the last years of her life.
 Seema Deo died on 24 August 2023, at the age of 81.